ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Many of the apps we use today have a search component built in to them, and today we will be learning how to implement search in our own apps.
 We have covered using databases, cursors, and RecyclerViews, and searching uses all of these in tandem.

-> Ask the students for examples of where they have seen search in apps before.

-> Check: Ask the students how they would implement search with the knowledge they currently have.

 Luckily, Android provides some very handy built-in tools to make the process of adding search features much easier.